Recordings Listing

 Friday;

 Come and discover award-winning Excellence in Writing, a method of teaching composition that really works.
-Using this program, students of all ages will learn to write stories, reports and essays with style.
-Best of all, parents and students alike find it easy to use and effective in all their writing endeavors.
-This workshop will give you an overview of the program and show you how you can get started with even the most reluctant writing student so you can give it a try at home.
+Using this program, students of all ages will learn to write stories, reports, and essays with style.
+This workshop will give you an overview of the program and show you how you can get started.

 Friday;